 - Keeps the substrate near ambient temperature; eliminating distortion, stress, and either reducing or preventing a heat affected zone

 - Allows for dissimilar materials to be joined

 - Produces consistent, thin layers

-- Surface modification for hardness, wear resistance, corrosion resistance, friction, etc.
+- Can be used for surface modification for hardness, wear resistance, corrosion resistance, friction, etc.

-- Overlay for repair worn, corroded, defective components
+- Can be used an overlay for repair of worn, corroded, or defective components

 You can also find more of our literature on our articles page.